robhagemans/pcbasic/README.md

 - [PySerial](https://pypi.python.org/pypi/pyserial)
 - [Pexpect](http://pexpect.readthedocs.org/en/latest/install.html) (needed on Unix only)
 - [PyWin32](https://sourceforge.net/projects/pywin32/) (needed on Windows only)
+- [WConio](http://newcenturycomputers.net/projects/wconio.html) (needed for Windows command-line interface only)

 Note that there are several versions of Python 2.7 for OSX and all downloads need to match your version and CPU architecture.
 It's a bit tricky, I'm afraid.
-The easiest option seems to be installing both Python and PyGame through MacPorts.
+The easiest option seems to be installing both Python and PyGame through MacPorts or Homebrew.

-PySerial and Pexpect can be left out; PC-BASIC should still work except for, respectively, COMn: access and the SHELL command.
+PySerial and Pexpect can be left out; PC-BASIC should still work except for, respectively, serial and parallel port access and the SHELL command.
 Numpy can probably be left out; you will have no sound in the graphical terminal.
 If you're not bothered about having graphics and sound and you're on a Unix system, you could leave out PyGame and NumPy altogether to use PC-BASIC in text mode only.

 #### Usage essentials ####